 Opinions: Opinions are available free online from Google Scholar (1920s-present), FindLaw (February 1995-present), Justia (1950-present) and, by date only, from the Court web site (September 1997-Current).
+Opinions are also available back to 1993 on FDsys.
 For older cases and better searching use Lexis, Westlaw, LOIS, Fastcase and/or VersusLaw.

 Court Rules: Court Rules and related materials are posted free on the Court's Court Rules & Operating Procedures page.
 For print editions and searchable databases see the separate entry for "Federal Court Rules" and/or "Federal Rules of Appellate Procedure."

 Docket Sheets and Case Files: Docket sheets and case files are available through the PACER system; for better searching, use the commercial databases discussed in the separate entry for "Docket Sheets."
 In addition, Westlaw has briefs filed since 1976 (CTADC-BRIEF).
 Lexis has selected briefs and motions filed since 2000 in the Federal Briefs and Motions database (CRTFLS;FDMTBR); add "and Court(Appeals and District of Columbia)" to the end of your search to retrieve only filings from the D.C.
 Circuit.

 Copies of older case files are available at the National Archives/Washington National Records Center.
 Hire a document retrieval service if you aren't in the area.

 Oral Arguments: Check the oral arguments calendar for upcoming dates.
 The Court's Case Files & Records page provides rules and procedures for purchasing recordings and/or transcripts of oral arguments.